kjolley/BIGSdb_documentation/data_records.rst

   * last update times
   * links to update history

-The update link displays page with exact times of who and when updated the record.
+The update history link displays page with exact times of who and when updated the record.

 .. image:: /images/data_records/isolate_record7.png